Droughts, rising seas put Cuba’s agriculture under threat - NewsBreak

 G-20 leaders end meeting condemning war but note divisions

-NUSA DUA, Indonesia (AP) — Members of the Group of 20 leading economies ended their meeting Wednesday by declaring that most of them strongly condemned the war in Ukraine and warning that the conflict is intensifying fragilities in the world’s economy.
-The summit’s closing declaration was noteworthy in...
+Members of the Group of 20 leading economies have ended their meeting by declaring that most of them strongly condemned the war in Ukraine and warning that the conflict is intensifying fragilities in the world's economy

 Ministers make push to get climate talks over the line

-SHARM EL-SHEIKH, Egypt (AP) — Government ministers are returning to Egypt to take over negotiations at this year’s U.N. climate talks, providing diplomats with the political backing they need to clinch credible agreements that would help prevent disastrous levels of warming in the coming decades.
-Talks in the...
+Government ministers are returning to Egypt to take over negotiations at this year's U.N. climate talks, providing diplomats with the political backing they need to clinch credible agreements to tackle global warming

 India can buy as much Russian oil as it wants, Yellen says.
 The caveat: it can't use Western insurance, finance and maritime services.